 Reaches 0 through 8 are thought to support kokanee salmon and cutthroat trout.
 Suitable spawning substrate for salmonids was observed in all reaches during the time of surveying, with the exception of Reaches 6 and 7.
 In these reaches, spawning substrate was at a premium (Figure 4).
-Fines and gravels are
+Spawning substrate was still at a premium in Reach 8 during 2017, although more spawning substrate was observed in Reach 7 during this time.
+Fines and gravels are ideal substrate for kokanee salmon spawning, suggesting that Reaches 1 to 5, and 8 were best suited for spawning during 2015.
+However, an increase in sediment input observed in 2017 improved conditions in Reaches 6 and 7, while decreasing conditions in Reach 8.

-Figure 4: Stream Substrate Composition by Reach
+Figure 4: Stream Substrate Composition by Reach (2015 and 2017)

 Overall, the riparian buffers appear to be functioning properly and the stream channel is generally stable.
 Riparian vegetation provides important shade for the stream, a source of recruitment for wood, and reduced rates of erosion.
-The riparian condition in Reaches 0 and 1 was mostly restored mixed deciduous forest, shrubs, and invasive species with lawns, driveways and residential areas adjacent to the narrow stream riparian corridor.
+The riparian condition observed in Reaches 0 and 1 was mostly restored mixed deciduous forest, shrubs, and invasive species with lawns, driveways and residential areas adjacent to the narrow stream riparian corridor.
 Reach 0 was located in a steeper ravine with a limited number of second growth coniferous trees present in the riparian zone (Photo 3).
 Riparian condition from Reaches 2 to 6 consisted of second growth mixed forest of big leaf maple (Acer macrophyllum), cedar, and Douglas fir (Pseudotsuga menziesii) with a fairly closed canopy (Photo 4).
 Riparian conditions in Reaches 7 and 8 consisted of a second growth forest in a steep ravine, but the canopy was comprised of tall shrubs and small trees (e.g., salmonberry [Rubus spectabilis]) due to disturbance regime caused by landslides (Photo 5).